zuozhenggh/learning-library/data-management-library/data-quality/edq/edq-odi-consumption/edq-odi-consumption.md

     ![](images/image1200_112.png)

 5. You can leave the default name or assign a new one.
 We will leave the default this time.
 Make sure “Run now?” box is NOT checked.
-Click “Finish”
+Click “Finish”.

     ![](images/image1200_113.png)

 ## **STEP 2:** EDQ Jobs

 1. We now need to create a job that could be invoked externally.
-Navigate to the “Project Browser”, and select the “Jobs” category, right-click it and select “New Job…”
+Navigate to the “Project Browser”, and select the “Jobs” category, right-click on it and select “New Job…”.

     ![](images/image1200_114.png)